cloudmesh/classes/_sources/i524/technologies.rst.txt

   This homework can be done in steps.
 First you can collect all the content in an editor.
 Second you can create a fork.
 Third you can add the new content to the fork.
 Fourth you can commit.
 Fith you can push.
-SIx if the TAs have commend improve.
+Six if the TAs have commend improve.
 The commit message must have new:usr: at the beginning.

   While the Nagios entry is a good example (make sure grammer is ok